enterprise-org-1/gradle-multi-sample/README.md

 # gradle-multi-project-sample

-sample repository to use gradle multi-projects.
+sample repository to use gradle multi-projects.d

 ## Overview
 e